adityakumarsinghyadav9198-commits/zomato-clone-/README.md

 # zomato-clone-
-this is my first github project which is to zomato clone. author- Aditya Kumar Singh Yadav
+this is my first github project which is to zomato clone.
+Author- Aditya Kumar Singh Yadav